mosen/ccp-recipes/README.md

 As `Products` is an array, multiple applications or included updates may also be included in a single package.
 It's not recommended to _deploy_ multiple applications via a single package, however, so child recipes (i.e. `.munki`) that try to import packages with multiple products may have undefined behaviour.
 This capability exists for cases where one wants to build a "collection" package with multiple items.
 Currently, the support for building packages with multiple products is experimental.

-To build serialized or device-licensed packages, set the `serialNumber` or `devicePoolName` keys.
+To build serialized or device-licensed packages, set the `serialNumber` or `devicePoolName` keys, respectively.
 If neither of these are present, a Named-licensed package will be built.

 The ccpinfo dict mirrors the format of the Creative Cloud Packager Automation XML file.
-The format of this file is described further in [This Adobe Article](https://helpx.adobe.com/creative-cloud/packager/ccp-automation.html)
+The format of this file is described further in [This Adobe Article](https://helpx.adobe.com/enterprise/package/help/ccp-automation.html)

 ## Troubleshooting

 - Most CCP related errors will return a validation error, even though they may be completely unrelated to validation.
 You should check the PDApp.log file to get to the real cause of the problem.

 - You may see an error if there is a new CCP update pending.
 You will need to launch CCP manually to perform the update before you can proceed.